arnab132/Huffman-Coding-Python/README.md

 # Huffman-Coding-Python

 Huffman Coding (HC) is a technique of Compressing data to reduce its size without losing any of the details.
-It was first developed by David Huffman.
+David Huffman first developed it.

 HC is generally useful to compress the data in which there are frequently occurring characters.